 Options For Public Water Supplies

-Of the 82 public water systems in Nebraska affected by the arsenic rule, some communities may be able to meet the new MCL by shutting down or replacing one or two wells.
-Other communities will need to identify additional alternatives for lowering the arsenic concentration in the drinking water.
+Of the 94 public water systems in Nebraska affected by the arsenic rule, some communities addressed this MCL by shutting down or replacing one or two wells.
+Other communies have used other approaches for lowering the arsenic concentration in the drinking water.
 These alternatives may range from finding new wells that yield water with a lower arsenic concentration, treating the water, or becoming part of a larger rural or community water district (which benefits from economies of scale in treating water or obtaining water from a high quality source).
 Management and disposal of the waste stream generated from treatment (arsenic removed) must also be taken into consideration.
-EPA has provided millions of dollars for research and development of more cost-effective technologies to help public water systems meet the 10 ppb MCL standard.
-Some of this research is not complete.
-Research results will be available to help community leaders select the best alternative for their situation.

 Community-based water users wishing to reduce arsenic levels prior to a community achieving compliance can treat water as described in the Options For Private Water Supplies section.